seralexeev/xrabbit.dev/README.md

 id: 64
 date: 30-05-2025
 media:
-  - media/64-1.jpg
+  - 64-1.jpg
 ```

-Returning to the electrics.
-I quickly put together what I want to do with the electrics.
-The idea is to use relays to turn the circuit on and off only within certain thresholds to prevent battery over-discharge.
-And as a bonus to turn each component on separately for easier testing and prototyping.
+Back to the electronics.
+I put together a rough version of how I want to wire things up.
+The idea is to use a relay to switch the circuit on and off only within certain limits to prevent over-discharging the battery.
+And as a bonus, I want to be able to turn each component on separately to make testing and prototyping easier.

 ---